|World’s First Grain & Sugar Free King Cake|

 I have added variations to recipe to make dairy free.
 I was quite surprised how good the dairy free version tasted.
 I made a mini one with unsweetened almond milk and one with coconut milk and really couldn’t tell the difference.
 Of course, omit the cheesecake filling and instead of the cream cheese based icing, a drizzle of raw honey is all that is needed.

-1 tbsp butter, for bundt pan (use coconut oil for dairy-free)
+- 1 tablespoon butter for Bundt pan (use coconut oil for dairy-free)

 Prepare batter.
-Place remaining ingredients in blender or Magic Bullet and blend until smooth.
+Add eggs, milk, almond flour, stevia and vanilla to a blender or Magic Bullet and blend until smooth.
 Taste for sweetness and adjust if needed.
 Set aside.
-Prepare Cheesecake Filling:
+Prepare Cheesecake Filling.

 Cheesecake Filling (OMIT FOR DAIRY-FREE VERSION)